-Suppressed sexuality is a common societal issue and can be linked to a repressed perception of reality, often based on traditional and religious imprints.
+Suppressed sexuality is a common societal issue linked to a repressed perception of reality, often based on traditional and religious imprints.
 If such a powerful aspect of individuality is subdued over time, it will manifest in depression and even somatize into various pathological manifestations.
 In Creative Homeopathy, we are looking for the connection between mental conflicts and illnesses.
-In this case, Antonie Peppler observed a correlation between suppressed sexuality and Hashimoto’s thyroiditis.
+In this case, Antonie Peppler observed a correlation between suppressed sexuality and Hashimoto‘s thyroiditis.
 I want to share her accounts regarding a client.

 Patients with suppressed sexuality

 Regarding suppressed sexuality, the encounter with a patient (Mrs. Enna, 43 years – name changed) with Hashimoto’s thyroiditis, who had been diagnosed with simple hyperthyroidism for a long time, became an essential experience regarding this subject for me.
-Her greatest wish was to be able to rest entirely for once without being burned out and tired.
+Her greatest wish was to rest entirely for once without being burned out and tired.

 The patient interview

 In two previous sessions, she had already recognized a lot about herself and could reduce her fear of the future and a large part of her permanent self-punishment.
 Also, she could already control her feeling of being driven to a large extent.
 But the essential “breakthrough” was still waiting.

 During the anamnesis interviews, she described her relationship with her father as highly hateful.
 She railed against his dominance, arrogance, and how he treated others.
 Today in her old age, she said, he is more peaceful but still arrogantly dismissive.
 She described her relationship with her mother as closer and more direct, but there was an apparent pity for her mother in her words.

 The patient’s adolescence and relationship with her parents